aws-samples/aws-hpc-tutorials/content/05-AWS Batch/02-build-ami-packer.md

 ```

 The building process is handled by [Packer](https://www.packer.io/) from HashiCorp.
 The process involves multiple reboots to update to the latest driver and kernel modules.
 We recommend that you to check the content of the files *build.sh* and *image.json* while the AMI is building.

+Note:
+The image.json used to build the packer image only works with default VPC.
+If there isn't a Default VPC in your account, you will need to pass in the vpc_id and subnet_id in the builder blocker of image.json